Photo Credit: Ted Eytan

-Bottom line: if you plan on driving a car to work, either live close to work or start buying some audio books to pass the loads of time you’ll be spending in traffic.
-When at all possible, take public transportation, bike or walk.
+Bottom line: if you plan on driving a car to work, either live close to work or start buying some audiobooks to pass the heap of time you’ll be spending in traffic.
+When at all possible, take public transportation, bike, or walk.

-The DC Metro offers both train and bus service.
+The DC Metro offers both train and bus services.

 Metrorail provides train services between 91 stations in Virginia, Maryland, and DC The Metro has six color-coded lines: Red, Orange, Silver, Blue, Yellow, and Green.

 The system’s layout is such that it’s possible to travel between any two stations without transferring more than once.
 You can find out more, including train fares, here.

 It’s worth mentioning, the MTA does some funky tricks with its pricing, and it’s easy to get caught at the station with the dreaded “Insufficient Funds” warning blinking in your face.
 To make sure you always have an even denomination left, it’s a good idea to never have more than $20 on your Metro card at one time.